Ilse Weber: Life

 Weber was born on 11 January 1903 in Vítkovice and she learned to speak Czech and German.

 Her mother taught her about music and their Jewish religion and her father died when she was ten.
 Within a few years her writing was being published in the magazine Das Kränzchen.

 In 1930 she married Willi Weber.
 They lived in Vítkovice which was where her family were from.
 They had a son in about 1931.
 She wrote in German using her original name of Ilse Herlinger.
 She had written for children's periodicals and became a producer for Czech Radio.
 She describes in her letters the changing political atmosphere saying it was like "living on a powder keg".
 To some extent she said in 1939 that they did not believe "all the rumours"., but following the Nazi occupation of Czechoslovakia in 1939, the Webers were able to get their oldest son, Hanuš, safely to Sweden on a "Kindertransport" before they were confined to Prague's Jewish Ghetto.
 Hanuš was sent first to the U.K. to live with a friend of his mother who was the daughter of a Swedish diplomat, and he may well be the Hans Weber listed as No. 1292 in the records of the kindertransports to the U.K. organised by Nicholas Winton.
-He survived the war in Sweden, and lives in Stockholm in retirement.
-His son, Tommy, born in 1977, is named in honor of his younger brother, murdered with his mother in Auschwitz.
+He survived the war in Sweden and was reunited with Willi in Prague after the war.
+He fled Czechoslovakia again in 1968 and returned to Sweden where he lived in Stockholm until his passing in 2021.
+His son, Tomas, born in 1977, is named in honor of his younger brother, murdered with his mother in Auschwitz.